The Harold Tanner Dean of Arts & Sciences

-On his watch, the College has adopted a new undergraduate curriculum, introduced first-year advising seminars to all entering students, implemented the highly coveted Milstein Program in Technology & Humanity, nearly tripled funding for Summer Experience Grants, expanded opportunities for undergraduate research, and enhanced career development support.
+On his watch, the College has adopted a new undergraduate curriculum, introduced first-year advising seminars to all entering students, implemented the highly coveted Milstein Program in Technology & Humanity, more than tripled funding for Summer Experience Grants, and enhanced career development support.
 The College has worked closely with the University’s senior leadership to establish the new Brooks School of Public Policy and the “super-departments” of Sociology and Psychology and to expand Economics.
-Ray has also partnered with select deans and faculty to formulate and advance two “big idea” initiatives at Cornell on climate and AI.
+Ray has also partnered with select deans and faculty to formulate and advance three “big idea” initiatives at Cornell on climate, AI and quantum research.